CT School Learning Model Indicators

 New cases of COVID-19 per 100,000 population per day

 The key leading indicator for community spread recommended by DPH and CSDE is the number of new cases of COVID-19 per 100,000 population per day.
 The chart below shows the 14-day average for new cases per 100,000 population for the most recent data available.

 Percent Test Positivity

 Percent test positivity is one of three secondary indicators in the guidance from CSDE and DPH.
-Percent test positivity is calculated by dividing the number of positive tests by the number of total tests each week.
+Percent test positivity is calculated by dividing the number of positive tests by the number of total tests for the previous two weeks.
 The chart below shows the weekly percent test positivity since March 2020.

 New COVID-19 Hospital Admissions

 The number of new COVID-19 hospital admissions per 100,000 population has been identified by CSDE and DPH as one of three secondary indicators.
 The hospitalization data used to create this metric comes from the Connecticut Hospital Association.
 Hospitalization data are based on hospital location, not county of patient residence.
 The chart below shows new COVID-19 hospital admissions per 100,000 population since June 2020.

 COVID-like and Influenza-like Illness (CLI and ILI) Syndromic Surveillance has been identified as one of three secondary indicators in the CSDE and DPH guidance.
 COVID-19-like illness includes fever and cough or shortness of breath or difficulty breathing or the presence of coronavirus diagnosis code and excludes patients with influenza-like illness.
 The chart below shows the percent of emergency department hospital visits that are for COVID-like illness since March 2020.